Free Kitchen Hacks eBook

 Once your cream cheese and powdered sugar are combined, add the egg and beat again until completely smooth.

-Start by filling the prepped loaf pan about 1/3 of the way with the banana bread batter.
+Fill the prepped loaf pan about ⅓ of the way with the banana bread batter.

 Then, pour all of your cream cheese filling on top.
 Lastly, pour the rest of the banana bread batter on top.

-The banana bread batter is much more dense than the cream cheese filling, so the banana bread batter will sink a little bit into the cream cheese filling, creating a slight marbling effect.
+The banana bread batter is much denser than the cream cheese filling, so the banana bread batter will sink a little bit into the cream cheese filling, creating a slight marbling effect.

-Marbles cream cheese layer added to pan on top of banana bread layer
+Marbled cream cheese layer added to pan on top of banana bread layer.

 Lastly, top it off with the remaining banana bread batter.